-Do you employ staff?
-You must provide good working conditions for all your employees.
-Your staff must work in a safe and healthy workplace.
-This also applies to foreign workers and temporary staff.
-If you employ subcontractors, you must also provide a safe and healthy workplace for their employees.
+This also applies to foreign workers, temporary staff, and subcontractor employees.
 The Netherlands Labour Authority (Nederlandse Arbeidsinspectie, NLA) will regularly check the working conditions in your company.

-- appoint health and safety officers
+- appoint a health and safety officer

 Identifying health and safety risks